Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression

 \section{Conclusion}

 In this paper, we present an efficient neural video codec (ENVC) with a novel cross-scale prediction module.
-The proposed cross-scale prediction module achieves more effective motion compensation result through fine-grained adaptation to diverse motion cases.
+The proposed cross-scale prediction module achieves more effective motion compensation result through fine-grained adaptation to diverse motions.
 Cross-scale flows are transmitted to control the prediction precisions with a reference feature pyramid.
-We also propose to transmit cross-scale weight maps to compute the result of weighted prediction.
+There are also cross-scale weight maps transmitted for effective weighted prediction, which is analyzed with diverse motions.
 We carefully build the model and adopt a new multi-stage quantization strategy.
-ENVC is the first neural video codec that can compete with VTM regarding sRGB PSNR under the configuration of single-reference prediction, which opens up a new gate for neural video compression.
-It can further be extended to other prediction configurations in future work.
+ENVC demonstrates that a neural video codec can compete with VTM regarding sRGB PSNR in the scenario of single-reference prediction following a typical hybrid coding framework.
+It can further be extended to other prediction scenarios in future work.